Palermo

 Transportation in Palermo

-Palermo offers a great variety of public transport that allows you to visit it at its best and reach its surroundings.
+Palermo offers a wide variety of public transport that allows you to visit it at its best and reach its surroundings.
 If you are staying in the historical center area.
-However, you can walk around Palermo without problems, thus avoiding the capital traffic.
+However, you can walk around Palermo without problems.

 As for buses, the AMAT lines cover all city areas and beyond.
-However, they may not always be on time due to heavy traffic.
+However, they may not always be on time.
 For extra-urban travel, you can instead rely on the AST and reach Monreale, the neighboring villages or other places in Sicily.

 The most convenient way to park your car in Palermo is to leave it in private parking lots (the rates are quite affordable) or stay in accommodation offering parking.